What are the entry requirements for a PhD at Leeds University Business School?

 When will I receive a decision on my application?

 You will be contacted by a member of the Graduate School shortly after you submit your application to outline any missing documents.
-Upon receipt of a full PhD application (see how to apply for details) it will be passed for review to the academic division identified on your locating your research form.
+Upon receipt of a full PhD application (see how to apply for details) it will be passed for review to the academic department identified on your ‘Defining your research area’ form.
 In some cases it can take 4-6 weeks for you to receive a decision.

 Will I be interviewed for a place on the programme?